 $ cat /var/log/auth.log | grep sshd*

-Lastly, use U2F tokens to increase your level of security.
-You can leverage the PAM to configure Yubikeys as a second form of authentication.
+Lastly, use U2F hardware keys for two factor authentication to increase your level of security.
+You can read here how to configure YubiKeys with OpenSSH.